ybhavanareddy/user-profiles-basic/README.md

 📦 Deployment

 This project is deployed on Vercel.
-You can view it live here 👉 User Profiles App
+You can view it live here 👉 **Live Demo:** [User Profiles App](https://user-profiles-basic-mjk3rj7ku-bhavana-yathams-projects.vercel.app)

 👩‍💻 Author